OpenInternet/Infusedev-br/content/learning-path/3/module-4.ar.md

 style = "module"
 weight = 4
 title = "Static analysis"
 description = "Static analysis is the process of disassembling a binary file in order to understand what’s inside it.
-It’s quite labor-intensive and requires software engineering knowledge"
+It’s quite labor-intensive and requires software engineering knowledgetest"
 +++

 ## Use Case